 Global demand for fertilizers is driven primarily by population growth, dietary changes in the developing world and increased consumption of bio-fuels.
-According to the International Fertilizer Industry Association, from 1972 to 2012, global fertilizer demand grew 2.1% annually.
+According to the International Fertilizer Industry Association, from 1973 to 2013, global fertilizer demand grew 1.9% annually.
 Fertilizer use is projected to increase by 45% between 2005 and 2030 to meet global food demand according to a study funded by the Food and Agricultural Organization of the United Nations.
 Currently, the developed world uses fertilizer more intensively than the developing world, but sustained economic growth in emerging markets is increasing food demand and fertilizer use.
-As an example, China's wheat and coarse grains production increased 51% between 2004 and 2014, but still failed to keep pace with increases in demand, prompting China to grow its grain imports by more than 51% over the same period, according to the United States Department of Agriculture.
+As an example, China's wheat and coarse grains production increased 51% between 2005 and 2015, but still failed to keep pace with increases in demand, prompting China to grow its grain imports by more than 200% over the same period, according to the United States Department of Agriculture ("USDA").

-World grain demand increased 11%, from 2010 to 2014, leading to a tight grain supply environment and significant increases in grain prices that is highly supportive of fertilizer prices.
-For example, according to estimates from Blue, Johnson Associates, Inc., average annual corn belt UAN prices increased 17% from \$266 per ton in 2010 to \$312 per ton in 2014.
+World grain demand increased 9%, from 2012 to 2015, according to the USDA, leading to a tighter grain supply environment and significant increases in grain prices that is supportive of fertilizer prices.

 Nitrogen fertilizer prices have decoupled from their historical correlation with natural gas prices and are now driven primarily by demand dynamics.
-From 2010 to 2014, corn prices in Illinois have averaged \$5.40 per bushel, an increase of 49% above the average price of \$3.62 per bushel during the preceding five years.
-At existing grain prices and prices implied by futures markets, farmers are expected to generate substantial profits, leading to relatively inelastic demand for fertilizers.
+At existing grain prices and prices implied by futures markets, farmers are expected to generate profits leading to relatively inelastic demand for fertilizers.

-The United States is the world's largest exporter of coarse grains, accounting for 34% of world exports and 30% of world production, according to the USDA.
-Fertecon estimates the United States is the world's third largest consumer of nitrogen fertilizer and historically the world's first or second largest importer of nitrogen fertilizer, importing approximately 44% of its nitrogen fertilizer needs.
-North American producers have a significant and sustainable cost advantage over European producers that export to the U.S. market.
-Over the last decade, the North American nitrogen fertilizer market has experienced significant consolidation through plant closures and corporate consolidation.
+The United States is the world's largest exporter of coarse grains, accounting for 33% of world exports and 29% of world production during the 2014-2015 marketing year, according to the USDA.
+Fertecon estimates the United States is the world's third largest consumer of nitrogen fertilizer and historically the world's first or second largest importer of nitrogen fertilizer, importing approximately 42% of its nitrogen fertilizer needs during the 2014-2015 marketing year.
+North American producers have a significant and sustainable cost advantage over the majority of producers that export to the U.S. market.

+The three primary forms of nitrogen fertilizer used in the U.S. are ammonia, urea and UAN.
 Unlike ammonia and urea, UAN can be applied throughout the growing season and can be applied in tandem with pesticides and herbicides, providing farmers with flexibility and cost savings.
 As a result of these factors, UAN typically commands a premium price to urea and ammonia, on a nitrogen equivalent basis.